andreynav/weather/README.md

 The project has multilayer structure:
 - `framework` - used to keep custom libraries that can be reused in any other projects
-- `intro` - intro project for illustrating how we can use more than one project in repo
+- `intro` - intro is project for illustrating how we can use more than one project in repo
 - `output` - used to keep test reports
 - `weather` - main project
   - `data` - used to keep variables